1924 Louisiana gubernatorial election: Results

 Bouanchaud ran strongest in rural southern Louisiana, where Catholic voters were attracted to his French background and his strong anti-Klan position.
 Fuqua's strongest vote came from the cities.
 The real surprise of the election was Long's unexpectedly strong showing; he won all but three parishes in northern and central Louisiana.

-Second Democratic Primary – February 19, 1924
+Runoff results

 Even though Long refused to endorse either candidate, most of his supporters went to Fuqua in the runoff.